rubocop/rails-style-guide/README.md

     describe ArticlesController do
       let(:article) { mock_model(Article) }

-      describe "POST create" do
+      describe 'POST create' do
         before { Article.stub(:new).and_return(article) }

-        it "creates a new article with the given attributes" do Article.should_receive(:new).with("title" => "The New Article Title").and_return(article)
+        it 'creates a new article with the given attributes' do Article.should_receive(:new).with(title: 'The New Article Title').and_return(article)
-          post :create, :article => { "title" => "The New Article Title" }
+          post :create, article: { title: 'The New Article Title' }
         end

-        it "saves the article" do
+        it 'saves the article' do
           article.should_receive(:save)
           post :create
         end

-        context "when the article saves successfully" do before { article.stub(:save).and_return(true) }
+        context 'when the article saves successfully' do before { article.stub(:save).and_return(true) }

-          it "sets a flash[:notice] message" do
+          it 'sets a flash[:notice] message' do
 	    post :create
-            flash[:notice].should eq("The article was saved successfully.")
+            flash[:notice].should eq('The article was saved successfully.')
           end

-          it "redirects to the Articles index" do post :create
+          it 'redirects to the Articles index' do post :create
-            response.should redirect_to(:action => "index")
+            response.should redirect_to(action: 'index')
           end
         end

-        context "when the article fails to save" do before { article.stub(:save).and_return(false) }
+        context 'when the article fails to save' do before { article.stub(:save).and_return(false) }

-          it "assigns @article" do
+          it 'assigns @article' do
             post :create
             assigns[:article].should be_eql(article)
           end

-          it "re-renders the 'new' template" do
+          it 're-renders the "new" template' do
             post :create
-            response.should render_template("new")
+            response.should render_template('new')
           end
         end
       end